snac-cooperative/snac_eac_cpf_utils/readme.md

 (You will need Java.
 Most modern computers have it pre-installed.)

 The included script saxon.sh expects Saxon to be in $HOME/bin/saxon9he.jar.
-If you are installing saxons9he.jar, please put it in ~/bin, otherwise you must edit saxon.sh to reflect the correct location of Saxon.
+For example /Users/mst3k/bin/saxon9he.jar.
+If you are installing saxons9he.jar, please put saxon9he.jar in ~/bin, otherwise you must edit saxon.sh to reflect the correct location.

-After download, you'll do something like:
+After download, these will be typical commands:

     mkdir ~/bin
     cd ~/bin